pebble/qemu/README.md

 ## Overview
 This is a copy of QEMU that has been modified to include an implementation of the STM32F2xx microcontroller.
+This is based off of a QEMU fork that is targeting the STM32F103: https://github.com/beckus/qemu_stm32 This repo contains both beckus' STM32F1xx implementation and my STM32F2xx additions.
+My repo is a bit more up to date (QEMU v1.4) than beckus' repo.

 __DANGER DANGER: It is very much a work-in-progress!
 Only some of the peripherals are working at the moment.
 Please contribute!__

-This is based off of a QEMU fork that is targeting the STM32F103: https://github.com/beckus/qemu_stm32 However, this repo has been fast-forwarded to QEMU v1.4, so the QEMU code base is a bit newer than beckus' repo.

 ## Building